LiskArchive/lisk-legacy-docs/start.md

 For the following user groups, it is recommended to set up an own node:

 - Exchanges and other services that rely on a stable API interface to the network.
-- Registered Delegates, who would like forge actively.
+- Registered Delegates, who would like to forge actively.
 - Users who do not trust external sources and want to be in full control.

-To become a node operator, you need to setup [Lisk Core](../lisk-core/introduction.md) on a server and connect it to the desired network.
+To become a node operator, you need to set up [Lisk Core](../lisk-core/introduction.md) on a server and connect it to the desired network.

 ### Build a blockchain application